Logarithmic Gromov-Witten theory with expansions: Introduction

-We will work exclusively with fine and saturated logarithmic structures, unless explicitly stated otherwise, on schemes over $\CC$ that are locally of finite type.
+We work exclusively with fine and saturated logarithmic schemes that are locally of finite type over $\CC$ that are locally of finite type.
 All cones will be rational and polyhedral, equipped with a toric monoid of positive linear functions.
-Given a moduli space $\mathsf{K}$ equipped with a virtual fundamental class, we always denote this class by $[\mathsf K]$.
-The logarithmic structure sheaf will regularly be banished from the notation, and the word ``underlying'' will be used when ignoring the logarithmic structure.
-The symbols $\plC$, $\plD$ and variants, being piecewise linear, will be used to denote tropical curves, in a continuing effort to popularize this convention of Dan Abramovich.
+Given a moduli space $\mathsf{K}$ equipped with a virtual fundamental class, we denote this class by $[\mathsf K]$.
+The logarithmic structure sheaf will be banished from the notation, and the word ``underlying'' will be used when ignoring the logarithmic structure.
+The symbols $\plC$, $\plD$ and variants, being piecewise linear, will be used to denote tropical curves, in a continuing effort to popularize a convention of Abramovich.

 {